Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiment Details

 \subsection{Continuous Label Shift settings}

-To simulate the continuous label shift process for image classification experiments in this paper, we follow the setting of \cite{RuihanLabelShift2021} but adopt their settings to more challenging scenarios.
-In particular, we simulate label shifts for all classes (i.e. 10 classes here) as opposed to two classes in their setting:
+In this paper, we simulate the continuous label shift process for image classification experiments by adopting the setting introduced in \citep{RuihanLabelShift2021}.
+However, we modify and adapt their settings to create more challenging scenarios for our experiments.
+In particular, in contrast to the setting of simulating label shifts for only two classes as done in their study, we extend our label shift simulation to encompass all classes, totaling 10 classes in this case: